gitlabhq/gitlabhq/doc/api/README.md

 ## Authentication

-All API requests require authentication via a session cookie or token.
+Most API requests require authentication via a session cookie or token.
+For those cases where it is not required, this will be mentioned in the documentation for each individual endpoint.
+For example, the [`/projects/:id` endpoint](projects.md).
 There are three types of tokens available: private tokens, OAuth 2 tokens, and personal access tokens.

 If authentication information is invalid or omitted, an error message will be